-Next-generation retailers must turn to big data processing and machine-learning models advises McKinsey, and there are already test cases across industries.
+Next-generation retailers must turn to big data processing and machine-learning models using cognitive computing for retail advises McKinsey, and there are already test cases across industries.

 Powered by machine learning, McDonald’s will store data about the products customers select and predict how these choices will influence future purchases, according to VOX.
 The digital menu displays will dynamically serve relevant meal recommendations to drive-through customers.
 The fast food chain certainly has enough data to learn from - it serves 68 million customers every day.

 By leaning into this type of technology, retailers can boost demand forecasts, too.
 Demand forecasting has had a patchy record in retail, and there’s at least a 32 percent error rate.

 That’s because there is a range of factors to consider.
 Relying solely on single indicators like sales, for instance, can paint an inaccurate picture.
 What if the reason your sales took a nosedive is because your business ran out of stock?

 One of the major advantages of artificial intelligence is that applications crunch a diverse data set, drawing on metrics like historical sales figures and real-time analytics to better forecast demand and optimize pricing.

 Humans can’t match that kind of processing power, writes CalculAI’s Prannoiy Chandran.
 Machine learning allows retailers to “identify patterns that humans and traditional forecasting tools would have missed”.

 Beyond purchase patterns, AI can improve product recommendations.
 Personalized product recommendations will fuel bespoke customer experiences, predicts Deloitte: